Skip to content

 }

 Unlike plain JSON, GeoJSON follows a strict schema defined in RFC 7946.
-This consistency is what lets different apps parse and display the same data without surprises.
+This standardization enables different applications to parse and display the same data reliably.

 Every GeoJSON object must include: